Articles

 2. An end to the mathematical frustration of man comes with analysis of the binomial (1620), and the generalization of the formula to a series solution of the binomials with non-natural number exponent (1665).

-3. If the summation of a series grows faster than some rate, then it diverges.
-Up until the 17th century, no one knew whether the Harmonic series diverged, or converged, as it grows very slowly, but faster than the Geometric series.
+3. If the summation of a series grows faster than some rate then it diverges.
+Up until the 17th century, no one knew whether the Harmonic series diverged, or converged, as it grows very slowly, but faster than the Geometric Series.

 4. Exponents are a simple algebraic construction and notation; they are used in scientific notation and are implicit in the decimal notation.
 Roots are an intrinsic part of exponents (the fractional exponents).
 So, in this section the original exponent value (zero) is analyzed.